sdrap/FM_Lecture/docs/lecture/02-risk-management/021-what-is-risk.md

     V@R_{5\%} = q_L(95\%) = -200, \quad V@R_{1\%} = q_L(99\%) = -50, \quad V@R_{0.5\%} = q_L(99.5\%) = 10,000.
     \]

 !!! note "Note: Practical Computation of Value at Risk"

-    Unlike risk mean variance that only implies the computation of expectations (analytical or with monte carlo for instance), the case of V@R is slightly more complex.
+    Unlike mean-variance risk measures, which involve computing expectations (analytical or via Monte Carlo methods, for instance), the computation of Value at Risk (VaR) is slightly more complex.
-    Indeed, even if a random variable does have a probability density function, there does not exist in general an analytical form for the quantile function.
+    Even when a random variable has a probability density function, there is generally no analytical form for its quantile function.
+In cases where the cumulative distribution function (CDF) is strictly increasing and continuous, computing VaR requires inverting the function \( m \mapsto F_L(m) \).
+This involves solving the equation:
-    Therefore in case of a strictly increasing and continuous CDF, to compute the Value at risk you need to invert the function $m \mapsto F_L(m)$.
-    Inverting a function implies finding the solution $m^\ast$ to the equation

     \[
-      F_L(m^\ast) = = s
+      F_L(m^\ast) = s
     \]

-    which is a classical root finding.
+    where \( m^\ast \) is the quantile we are seeking.
+This is a classical root-finding problem.

-    Every scientific library has methods for (either newton methods or bisecant of advanced mixed therefore like Brentq).
+    Most scientific libraries provide methods for root finding, such as Newton's method, the secant method, or more advanced mixed approaches like Brent's method.

-    Note however that we are trying to find high quantiles (0.99 or 0.999) for the CDF, which lies very close to the boundary of the inverse.
+    It is important to note, however, that VaR often focuses on high quantiles (e.g., 0.99 or 0.999) of the CDF, which lie near the boundary of the inverse.
+This makes the problem particularly challenging, as the derivative of the CDF approaches zero near these limits, testing the bounds of numerical precision.
-    The problem is therefore quite difficult as the derivative there starts to be very close to $0$ in the limits of computer accuracy.
-    There exists however in most scientific libraries having statistical functions, predefined way to compute quantile which are heavily optimized.
+    Fortunately, most scientific libraries with statistical functions provide predefined and highly optimized methods for quantile computation.

-    We illustrate this in the following using `python` and `scipy.optimize` and `scipy.stats`.
+    Below, we illustrate this using Python, specifically with `scipy.optimize` and `scipy.stats`.

     ```python title="Computation of value at risk"
     # import libraries